FormidableLabs/publishr/README.md

 1. Move all `dependencies` matching the regular expression `^babel` to `devDependencies` before publishing to npm.
 2. Replace `.npmignore` with the contents of `.npmignore.publishr` before publishing to npm.
-2. Replace `.someconfig` with the contents of `.someconfig.publishr` before publishing to npm.
+3. Replace `.someconfig` with the contents of `.someconfig.publishr` before publishing to npm.
+4. Replace the `build` script with `echo 'No Build Needed'` before publishing to npm.
+5. Add the `extra` script before publishing to npm.
+6. Remove the `postinstall` script before publishing to npm.

 The version command will look something like this: